dccuchile/wefe/doc/contribute.rst

         """
         raise NotImplementedError()

-As can be seen, the embeddings that will be modified by the transformation will be determined by the words delivered in the `target` and `ignore` sets or the absence of both (apply on all words).
+As can be seen, the embeddings that will be modified by the transformation are determined by the words delivered in the `target` and `ignore` sets or the absence of both (apply on all words).
 The idea is that this convention is maintained during the creation of a new debias method.

 Some useful initial checks and operations for this method: